Root Canal (cont.)

 Are there any alternatives to a root canal?

 Saving the natural tooth is usually the best option, so root canal treatment is generally the treatment of choice.
-The only alternative to having a root canal is extracting the tooth and having it replaced with an implant, bridge, or denture.
+The only alternative to having a root canal is a tooth extraction and having it replaced with an implant, bridge, or denture.
 These procedures are more expensive than a root canal and often require more time and additional procedures to treat the surrounding teeth and tissues.
 If a tooth is extracted and not replaced with some type of restoration, chewing function will be impaired and teeth may shift.

 American Dental Association Division of Communications.
 "Getting to the root of endodontic (root canal) treatment The goal: preserving the tooth."
 Journal of the American Dental Association 132.3 (2001): 45-54.